 All new graduate students admitted into the MPT program are required to complete three laboratory rotations within their first six months.
 Students will meet with the Director of Graduate Studies prior to each rotation to determine the appropriate laboratory and rotation advisor.
 Laboratory rotations exposes graduate students to research activities within the department and to the experimental laboratory environment in which they will evolve.

 The MPT department is a central component of an interdisciplinary campus eminence program in molecular biology, which also involves molecular biologists in biochemistry and biological sciences as well as many other University departments.
 Program core facilities provide cell culture and immunology services, DNA sequence analysis, micro array analysis, protein structural analysis, transgenic animals, protein expression, proteomics, electron microscopy and molecular cytology

 Living and Housing

-Columbia, Missouri is a growing college community of over 102,000 residents, offering a pleasant combination of urban and rural life.
+Columbia, Missouri is a growing college community of over 108,500 residents, offering a pleasant combination of urban and rural life.
 The city, situated half-way between St. Louis and Kansas City, provides a wide array of entertainment.
 In addition, the scenic Ozark Mountains are easily accessible for sports, camping and other recreational activities.
 Columbia's three institutions of higher learning (MU, Stephens College and Columbia College) make it an important educational center, in addition to contributing to the social and cultural life of the city.
-On-campus housing, at the University Heights, Terrace and Village Apartments are available for graduate students.
+On-campus housing, at the Manor, University Heights, and Tara Apartments are available for graduate students.
 A variety of off-campus apartments are available within convenient walking distance from campus.